awinarko-lab/agentic-swe-training/README.md

 # Agentic SWE Training

+> I will update this project base on my actual hands-on experience.

 Teaching and demonstration repository for learning how to work effectively with agentic AI systems like Claude Code.

 ## Purpose